tokenized/docs/concepts-messaging.md

 <a name="introduction"></a>
 ## Introduction

-The Tokenized protocol includes a rich and expressive set of messaging actions which allow issuers, operators and users the flexibility to correspond in a way that gives wallets, account management and audit software the ability to record a full set of transactional actions.
+The Tokenized Protocol includes a rich and expressive set of messaging actions which allow issuers, operators and users the flexibility to correspond in a way that gives wallets, account management and audit software the ability to record a full set of transactional actions.
 Messaging actions are split into two types, the Message action and Rejection action.

 <a name="message-action"></a>